SomeOddCodeGuy/WilmerAI/README.md

   powerful
   model to handle that task so that you have higher quality memories.
 (See example user `convo-role-dual-model`)

+- **Hotswap Models to Maximize VRAM Usage:** Leveraging Ollama's hotswapping, run workflows with multiple different models, even if the combined VRAM is larger than you have available.
+For example- a 24GB RTX 4090 can comfortably load a single q8 14b model.
+Using hotswapping, you can have a workflow of as many 14b models as you have the hard drive space to store, as each call to Ollama can specify the model name, causing it to unload the old model and load the new in its place.

 - **Multi-LLM Group Chats In SillyTavern:** It is possible to use Wilmer to have a group chat in ST where every character is a different LLM, if you do desire (author personally does this.)
 There are example characters available in `Docs\SillyTavern`, split into two groups.
 These example characters/groups are subsets of larger groups that the